ritza-co/replit-docs-2/docs/tutorials/47-3D-game-with-three.js.md

 ```

-This gets all of the key buttons from the DOM and stores them in a variable.
+This gets all the key buttons from the DOM and stores them in a variable.

 Now add the following to the bottom of the `script.js` file: